Sarah McAlister Greater London, United Kingdom

 I am a new mixed media artist, having come to it from a textile-making (including mainly millinery, weaving, spinning, dying, knitting, sewing and lacemaking) background and recently discovered that my making skills can be a good solid foundation on which to build my creative confidence and extend into a textile art practice.

 I love all kinds of textiles and exploring and experimenting with how they work together and alone.
 Stitching is a joy to me and I have recently discovered textile printing, which has been a revelation.
 3-D textile construction, lace making and layering are a source of wonder for me.
 Actually, if truth be told, there isn't much connected with textile processes, experimenting, research and construction that doesn't excite me.
 I am so lucky to be able to go out and practice my art and continue to be given permission to not follow a formula, textbook or pattern, but to create without restriction.
 Making marks with stitch and telling a story or projecting an emotion through textiles has become a new way of thinking for me.
 My practice is currently looking at how a person fits in or finds their place.
 Othering is experienced by many people, probably many don't realise it, and I am optimistic that there will be a way to find place for everyone.
 This is a theme I would like to explore further.
 I completed a textile Foundation course at Morley College in Summer 2022 and want to explore developmental opportunities, residencies and working with artist groups before looking at further study.
 A recurring theme throughout my foundation course has been "home" and the title of my final major project, which is made up of four separate pieces/panels is "Coming Home".
-My current practice is extending the theme of exclusion and developing the motif of a chain link fence to produce a piece, most probably to be called Barriers.
+My current practice is extending the theme of exclusion and developing the motif of a chain link fence to produce a piece called Barriers.
 My social media profiles are currently (mainly) connected to my hat making and millinery.
 I hope to extend these to include more of my textile art soon.